balcortex/100_days_code_web_development/README.md

 ### HTML Web Forms - Pt.
 8

 Today, I learned about styling validations, which is very helpful for giving direct feedback to the user on which fields he has the wrong data.

+## Day 148 - 2024/02/27

+### CSS Grid - Pt.
+1

+Today, I learned about Grid, a layout tool that allows easy placement of elements into a two-dimensional pattern (it works in one dimension too).